bansikah22/gitops-demo/README.md

 # get initial admin password
 kubectl -n argocd get secret argocd-initial-admin-secret \
   -o jsonpath="{.data.password}" | base64 -d && echo

+# Note: The password will be displayed in the terminal.
+Copy it for login.

 # ------------------------------------------------------------
 # 4. Register App with Argo CD